claudianus/tor-detector/README.md

 ## What is tor-detector
-This is a node.js fullstack web application that shows system information
+This is a node.js fullstack web application that tells you're using tor or not

 ## Screenshot
 <img src="https://s.put.re/46WRz3A6.PNG" alt="screenshot" width="300px">